Elouera, New South Wales: Mine expansion and heyday (1910-1919)

 Just as the future of Elouera was looking bright, the copper price had collapsed in 1919.
-The company had spent more than £200,000 on developing the mine and its smelters, and £32,000 on an electrolytic copper refinery at Kandos.
+The mine had to close due to lack of water, during part of 1919.
+After it reopened, it was employing 250 men.
+The company had spent more than £200,000 on developing the mine and its furnaces at Elouera.
+It had spent £32,000 on the electrolytic copper refinery at Kandos, which reused electrolytic tanks from the closed Great Cobar copper refinery at Lithgow.
+The company had commissioned a second, much larger, water-jacket blast furnace near the mine, in January 1918, which gave satisfactory results producing copper matte, for subsequent smelting and refining, initially at Port Kembla.
 The smelting section of the new plant at Kandos entered production, around September 1919, but its new electrolytic refinery would never enter service.